GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/topic-classification/index.md

 layout: 'layouts/doc-post.njk'
 title: 'Topic classification'
 subhead: >
-  Get some more in-depth information about the topics themselves and how they are chosen.
+  How topics are inferred, how they're assigned to users' browsers, and how users can control their topics list.
 description: >
-  How topics are inferred, how they're assigned to users' browsers, and how users can control their topics list.
+  More in-depth information about the topics themselves and how they are chosen.

 date: 2022-01-25
 updated: 2022-02-01
 authors: